salesforcecli/plugin-apex/messages/list.md

-# longDescription

-Run this command in a project to list the IDs and general information for all debug logs in your default org.
-To fetch a specific log from your org, obtain the ID from this command's output, then run the “sfdx apex:log:get” command.

 # summary

-display a list of IDs and general information about debug logs
+Display a list of IDs and general information about debug logs.

+# description

 Run this command in a project to list the IDs and general information for all debug logs in your default org.
 To fetch a specific log from your org, obtain the ID from this command's output, then run the “sfdx apex:log:get” command.